 Here is my first attempt at my job and career SWOT analysis.

-My job and career mission statement – I am currently in my mid 30s and have nearly 13 years of experience.
-I currently make 6 figures and am very satisfied in my current full time role as a VP, Digital Marketing at a Fortune 500.
+My job and career mission statement – I am currently in my mid 30s and have nearly 10+ years of experience.
+I currently make a good salary and am satisfied in my current full time role as a VP, Digital Marketing at a Fortune 500.
 I absolutely love digital marketing and I will strive to stay on the digital marketing track as a long term career.
 My current role allows me to continue learning and developing.
 I envision opportunities to be able to take on more strategic responsibilities and move up in my career.

 Rather than a traditional SWOT (Strengths, Weaknesses, Opportunities, Threats)analysis, I am taking a different approach.
 I am listing the questions you should ask yourself as you think about your SWOT and analyze my job and career based on 7 factors.